-If you want some guidelines here’s progressions you can use.
-This is a couple of sequences that includes inverted chords and that will give you a feeling for an important application of these chords:
+If you want some guidelines here are some progressions you can use.
+This is a couple of sequences that includes inverted chords that gives you a sence of an important application of these chords:

 G - D/F# - Em

-(Instead of the usual D we are positioning the F# as the base note and by being between G and E it’s fulfill a special musical movement along with the chord changes.)
+(Instead of the usual D we are positioning the F# as the bass note and by being between G and E it’s fulfill a special musical movement along with the chord changes.)